aiven/devportal/docs/platform/howto/project-support-center.rst

 #.
 Select the affected project, service, and a severity level.

 #.
-Click **Create ticket**.
+Click **Submit**.

-The new support ticket is sent to our support team for review and you also receive a confirmation email. `Response times <https://aiven.io/support-services>`_ vary by case severity and support tier.

-You can track the status of your tickets from the project support center, but information and updates are sent directly to your email address.
-You can update your ticket's details and communicate with the support team by replying to these emails.
-If you are on a paid support tier, your account team is also notified.
+You can track the status of your request in the portal. `Response times <https://aiven.io/support-services>`_ vary by case severity and support tier.
+If you are on a paid support tier, your account team is also notified about the request.